-Ste p Command Remarks 1.
-Enter system view. system-view N/A

-Ste р Command Remarks 2.
-Create an IPv4 basic ACL and acl number acl-number [name acl-name] By default, no ACL exists.
-IPv4 basic ACLs are numbered in the range of 2000 to 2999. enter its view. [match-order { auto config }] You can use the acl name acl-name command to enter the view of a named IPv4 ACL.
+Ste р Command Remarks 1.
+Enter system view. system-view N/A 2.
+Create an IPv4 basic ACL and enter its view. acl number acl-number [name acl-name] [match-order { auto config }] By default, no ACL exists.
+IPv4 basic ACLs are numbered in the range of 2000 to 2999.
+You can use the acl name acl-name command to enter the view of a named IPv4 ACL.
 3. Configure a description for the IPv4 basic ACL. description text Optional.
 By default, an IPv4 basic ACL has no ACL description.
 4. Set the rule numbering step. step step-value Optional.
 The default setting is 5.
-5. Create or edit a rule. rule [rule-id] { deny permit } [counting fragment logging source { sour-addr sour-wildcard any } time-range time-range-name] By default, an IPv4 basic ACL does not contain any rule.
-If the ACL is for QoS traffic classification, do not specify the fragment keyword, and the logging and counting keywords (even if specified) do not take effect.
+5. Create or edit a rule. rule [rule-id] { deny permit } [counting fragment logging source { sour-addr sour-wildcard any } time-range time-range-name vpn-instance vpn-instance-name] By default, an IPv4 basic ACL does not contain any rule.
+The vpn-instance vpn-instanced-name option is not available on an HP 5500 SI switch.
+If the ACL is for QoS traffic classification or packet filtering, do not specify the vpn-instance keyword.
+This keyword can cause ACL application failure.
+The logging and counting keywords (even if specified) do not take effect for QoS policies.
 6. Add or edit a rule comment. rule rule-id comment text Optional.
 By default, no rule comments are configured.
 7. Add or edit a rule range remark. rule [rule-id] remark text Optional.
 By default, no rule range remarks are configured.
 8. Enable counting ACL rule matches performed in hardware. hardware-count enable Optional.
 Disabled by default.
 When the ACL is referenced by a QoS policy, this command does not take effect.